10 mushrooms that you can safely forage this spring (& more)

 Avoid frozen morels

 One perk of spring foraging is that the winter can strike back and freeze your mushrooms.
 While enoki, wood ears, oyster mushrooms, and birch polypore handle mild frost well, morels die if frozen.
 A mushroom that froze and unfroze can rot and cause food poisoning.
-(Read more about this in the post Will frost kill morels? on my blog.)

 Don’t underestimate mushroom identification